Javascript is not enabled.

 Jon Krause

-Social Security recipients now have an initial indication of how much their cost-of-living adjustment (COLA) might be in 2026.
+Social Security recipients now have the second of three data points that will determine their cost-of-living adjustment (COLA) in 2026.

-A key gauge for inflation — the Consumer Price Index for Urban Wage Earners and Clerical Workers (known as the CPI-W) — rose by 2.5 percent in July, compared with one year ago, according to Aug.
-12 data from the federal Bureau of Labor Statistics (BLS).
+A key gauge for inflation — the Consumer Price Index for Urban Wage Earners and Clerical Workers (known as the CPI-W) — rose by 2.8 percent in August 2025 compared with one year ago, according to data released Sept.
+11 by the federal Bureau of Labor Statistics (BLS).

 Annual COLAs are based on how much the CPI-W changes in the third quarter of the year — July, August and September — from the same period the previous year.
+The CPI-W rose by 2.5 percent in July compared with the previous year.
 The final COLA for 2026 will be announced in October.

 Join Our Fight to Protect Social Security